lebe-dev/syspass-permissions-tool/README.md

 ## Performance, resources and stability

-SPT is ultra-fast and eats 13 KB of RAM, but it strongly depends on chrome webdriver.
+SPT is ultra-fast and eats 13 KB of RAM, but strongly depends on chrome webdriver.

-I did test with Core i7 12650H and 1800+ accounts, webdriver eat 2-3 GB of RAM and crashed on 70%.
+I did tests with Core i7 12650H and 1800+ accounts, webdriver eats 2-3 GB of RAM and crashed on 70%.

+> error: webDriver command error: webdriver returned error: unknown error: session deleted because of page crash

 SPT saves progress in file cache.
 Use `--resume` option for `get-empty` command if you want to continue interrupted process.

 Also headless mode for webdriver is preferable.